Ab initio uncertainty quantification in scattering analysis of microscopy: Simulated studies

-DDM approaches were used for analyzing the anisotropic processes \cite{giavazzi2014viscoelasticity,pal2020anisotropic,richards2021particle}, but they only use a fraction of the transformed data along the x and y coordinates, selected by researchers.
-Here, we utilize information from all wavevectors, yielding better accuracy in estimation and enabling appropriate uncertainty assessment without the need for selecting and additional weighing of the information from different wavevectors.
+DDM approaches were used for analyzing the anisotropic processes \cite{giavazzi2014viscoelasticity,pal2020anisotropic,richards2021particle}, but existing approaches only use a fraction of the transformed data along the x and y coordinates, selected by researchers, and existing DDM packages do not support estimating anisotropic processes.
+Estimation of anisotropic processes has been implemented in our AIUQ packages \cite{AIUQ2024Rpackage,AIUQ2024MATLABpackage}.
+We utilize information from all wave vectors, yielding better accuracy in estimation and enabling appropriate uncertainty assessment without the need for selecting and additional weighing of the information from different wave vectors.

-We expect that this algorithm will have broader applicability to analyzing a plethora of biological scenarios involving collective cell motion under various conditions such as chemotaxis \cite{theveneau2010collective}, durotaxis \cite{sunyer2016collective}, and haptotaxis \cite{carter1967haptotaxis}, especially for dense settings, typically seen in a confluent cell monolayer.
+We expect that this algorithm will have broad applicability to analyzing a plethora of biological scenarios involving collective cell motion under various conditions such as chemotaxis \cite{theveneau2010collective}, durotaxis \cite{sunyer2016collective}, and haptotaxis \cite{carter1967haptotaxis}, especially for dense settings, typically seen in a confluent cell monolayer.
 In Sec. \ref{subsec:anisotropic_LC}, for instance, we will introduce the feasibility of analyzing the anisotropic motion for probes embedded in a lyotropic liquid crystal.